darkrenaissance/darkfi/doc/src/arch/dao.md

 Early execution means that if the proposal meets the requirements then it can be executed early.
 We should add this option to DarkFi DAO params.

+## Suggested Changes

+DAO params:

+* Voting period (currently called duration) should be moved from proposals to DAO params.
+* Window (currently set at 4 hours of blocks) should be customizable.
+We need a terminology for the unit of time.
+Maybe `time_units`.
+    * This should be switched from block index to using timestamps.
+      See the quoted paragraph in the OpenZeppelin section above for the reasoning.
+* Early execution bool flag.
+If true, then passed proposals can be `exec()`uted asap, otherwise the entire voting period must pass.

+No changes to proposals, except moving duration to DAO params.

+Currently the DAO public key is used for:

+* Encrypting votes.
+* Calling exec.

+We should introduce a new key:

+* Proposer role, which is needed to make proposals.
+This can be shared openly amongst DAO members if they wish to remove the restriction on who can make proposals.